ItsBranK/DarkKnight/README.md

 ## Installation

-Read this tutorial if you're confused on how to install this mod.
+Read this tutorial on how to use uMod.

 https://steamcommunity.com/sharedfiles/filedetails/?id=954235491